ebrinz/ragtime/README.md

 - Restart your editor

-- Open notebook and select kernel and interpreter
+- Open main.ipynb notebook and select kernel and interpreter

+- Run

-- Refer to devjournal.ipynb for further instructions
+- Refer to devjournal.ipynb for development work log

 ## Outcomes